gblsmlo/gblsmlo/README.md

 ## Gabriel Melo 👋

-Front-End Developer with a background in design and product management.
+Frontend Developer with a background in design and product management.
 I create digital solutions with attention to performance, accessibility, and maintainable code.
 Passionate about solving real problems through technology and collaboration.

 ## Tech Stacks